qligier/ITI.MHD/input/pagecontent/download.md

 The source code for this Implementation Guide can be found on [IHE ITI.MHD Github Repo](https://github.com/IHE/ITI.MHD).

+This is FHIR R5 IG.
+Package for MHD requires specifying the MHD Version 5.x.x for FHIR R5 [ihe.iti.mhd](package.tgz).

 #### Cross Version Analysis

 {% include cross-version-analysis.xhtml %}